thevindu-w/clip_share_client/README.md

 - **UDP Port:** This is the port on which the server on your laptop listens for UDP scanning requests.
 The default value for this port is `4337`.
 If a different port is assigned for the server according to the [server configuration](https://github.com/thevindu-w/clip_share_server#configuration), enter the same port here.

+#### Run in background

+- **Run in background:** This will make the app run in the background with a notification.
+The notification has buttons to get and send copied text without opening the app.

 #### Import/Export settings